Jeli04/SWE-Agent-test/README.md

     pip install -r requirements.txt
 ```

-When running anything Github related please set your token
+When running anything Github related please set your token (run this below in terminal)
 ```
     export GITHUB_TOKEN=your_token
 ```